ucfopen/Materia-Docs/_developers/engine-core.md

 |-
 | mediaId | **yes** | Id of the media file to convert

 ## Materia.Engine.getImageAssetUrl

-This function will be depricated in the future, use [Materia.Engine.getMediaUrl](#materiaenginegetmediaurl)
+This function will be depreciated in the future, use [Materia.Engine.getMediaUrl](#materiaenginegetmediaurl)

 ## Materia.Engine.end